RusulK/Tic_Tac_Toe/README.md

 # Bugs
 * When I was writing the code I was getting problems with spacing.
 I fixed that by reading about spaces between python lines and slacks colleagues .
+* There was a break in function when the user gives an empty input, this been fixed by adding if,elif and else.
 # Remaining Bugs
 * No Bugs Remained.